ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks to Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.

-Thanks Di Ma and Matt Brown for the DNS directorate reviews, and Joseph Salowey for the Security directorate review.
+Thanks Petr Špaček, Di Ma and Matt Brown for the DNS directorate reviews, and Joseph Salowey for the Security directorate review.

 Thanks Paul Kyzivat for the Art review.